ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

 Setting up your training function
 ---------------------------------

-First, you'll want to update your training code to support distributed training.
+First, update your training code to support distributed training.
-You can begin by wrapping your code in a function:
+Begin by wrapping your code in a function:

 .. code-block:: python

     def train_func(config):
         # Your PyTorch Lightning training code here.

-This function will be executed on each distributed training worker.
+This function is executed on each distributed training worker.

-Ray Train will set up your distributed process group on each worker.
+Ray Train sets up your distributed process group on each worker.
 You only need to make a few changes to your Lightning Trainer definition.

 .. code-block:: diff